-“And he built his sanctuary like high palaces, like the earth which he hath established for ever.”
-(Psalm 78:69)
+"And He built His sanctuary like high palaces, like the earth which He hath established for ever" (Psalm 78:69).

-There are a number of passages in the Bible that state unequivocally that the earth, in some form, is going to continue eternally.
-“One generation passeth away, and another generation cometh: but the earth abideth for ever” (Ecclesiastes 1:4).
+There are a number of passages in the Bible which state unequivocally that the earth, in some form, is going to continue eternally.
+"One generation passeth away, and another generation cometh: but the earth abideth for ever" (Ecclesiastes 1:4).

-However, this present earth and its atmospheric heavens must first be purged of all the age-long effects of sin and the curse, which now affect the very elements (or “dust of the earth”).
-Therefore, “the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up” (2 Peter 3:10).
+However, this present earth and its atmospheric heavens must first be purged of all the age-long effects of sin and the curse, which now affect the very elements (or "dust of the earth").
+Therefore, "the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up" (II Peter 3:10).